Tinsus/GW2-updater-script/README.md

 nothing is more easy as adding a shortcut to your desktop to start the .bat file from there instead of your regular GW2-shortcut

+Please hold in mind: ArcDPS causes GW2 crashes if your PC is running Razer Cortex.
+Cause of that - if you did not disabled ArcDPS in the .bat-file - the script automaticly closes Razer Cortex.

 # download

 to share or download this file use this direct link: https://github.com/Tinsus/GW2-updater-script/archive/refs/heads/main.zip